mi4uu/vscode-kittycoder/template/chat/chat-en.rdt.md

 # AI Chat in English

-This template lets you chat with Privy in English.
+This template lets you chat with KittyTheCoder in English.

 ## Template